IATkachenko/HA-SleepAsAndroid/README.md

  Then:
  * Enable it
  * `URL` is a URL for your MQTT server.
 It should look like `tcp://mqtt_user:mqtt_password@mqtt_host:mqtt_port`
  * `Topic` is a topic name where the application will publish events.
 See `Topic template` section of component configuration for details.
 Application settings **MUST NOT** have `%%%device%%%` macro.
-Use desired device name at postion of `%%%device%%%` of integration configuration.
+Use desired device name at position of `%%%device%%%` of integration configuration.
 Examples related to integration configuration above: **SleepAsAndroid/igor** or **devices/igor/SleepAsAndroidData**.
 Device name will be "igor" in both cases.
  * `Client ID` is any ID.
 It is not used by integration and is not published to MQTT (now).

 ![SleepAsAndroid configuration](./docs/images/SleepAsAndroidSetup.png)